 "How much is my participation fee?"
 "Why do I have to pay a deductible for my car insurance?"

 A participation fee is an amount you pay out-of-pocket to your car insurance provider every time you make a claim before the insurer shoulders the rest of the claim value.
-Participation fee payment is one of the requirements for most car insurance claims.
+Participation fee payment is one of the requirements for most type of car insurance claims.

 As a policyholder, you're required to "participate" in your car insurance cost.
 Essentially, this means you share in the expenses for repairing your damaged vehicle after an accident.